Combative Sports Life

 In the presentation, Dr. Bermon also claims that such cases were 151.9 times more likely to reach an international championship.

 The researcher who first found the SRY gene, Dr. Andrew Sinclair, has criticized the use of his research for sex testing in sports competition.
-In August, he publicly voiced his opposition saying that the science does not support the contentions of governing bodies like World Athletics that the test is an accurate barometer.
+In August, he publicly voiced his opposition, saying that the science does not support the contentions of governing bodies like World Athletics that the test is an accurate barometer.
 “Using SRY to establish biological sex is wrong because all it tells you is whether or not the gene is present,” he continued.
-“It does not tell you how SRY is functioning, whether a testis has formed, whether testosterone is produced and, if so, whether it can be used by the body.”
+“It does not tell you how SRY is functioning, whether a testis has formed, whether testosterone is produced, and, if so, whether it can be used by the body.”
 “World Athletics asserts the SRY gene is a reliable proxy for determining biological sex,” Sinclair told the Murdoch Children’s Research Institute.
-“But, biological sex is much more complex, with chromosomal, gonal, hormonal and secondary sex characteristics all playing a role.” - K. Webb, World Athletics claims over 50 recent women’s finalists would have failed its new sex test, September 22, 2025, OUT SPORTS.
+“But, biological sex is much more complex, with chromosomal, gonal, hormonal, and secondary sex characteristics all playing a role.” - K. Webb, World Athletics claims over 50 recent women’s finalists would have failed its new sex test, September 22, 2025, OUT SPORTS.

-How did we get here?
+So how did we get here?

-World Boxing and World Athletics have initiated changes that may significantly alter the Olympics.
+This starkly contrasts with current trends, which show a clear shift towards renewed interest in gender testing protocols.
+Recently, the World Boxing and World Athletics have initiated changes that may significantly alter the Olympics.
 The complications and ramifications are only now beginning to come to light.
 Many are speculating about where this might lead.

 Click here for part 1